First Time Thoughts on Claude Code

 Scope Expansion

-I figured if I found this useful, others might too so my next challenge was to abstract the code a bit and make this daily email digest available as a service.
+I figured if I found this useful, others might too so my next task was to abstract the code a bit and make this daily email digest available as a service.
 I would need a frontend.
 I hate coding frontend and don't know much about it - luckily CC does.
 I asked CC what framework it recommends for this use case - it gave me three options, I chose my preferred option and it was built.

 Bells and Whistles